raspberrypilearning/cd-beginner-wearables-sushi/en/step_7.md

 + Now connect the **+** hole of the new LED using the same method.

-In this picture, the second LED is connected directly to the battery:
+In this photo, the second LED is connected directly to the battery:

 ![](images/second_led.JPG)

-Below, a second LED has been connected to the first LED, which is in turn connected to the battery (the battery is at the back of the fabric).
+In the next photo, a second LED has been connected to the first LED, which is in turn connected to the battery (the battery is at the back of the fabric):

 ![](images/second_led2.png)